gerardroche/sublime-goto-definition-split/README.md

 # GotoDefinitionSplit

-A Sublime Text plugin to goto definition in a split group instead of tab.
+A Sublime Text plugin to goto definition side-by-side in a group instead of tab.

-**This plugin overrides Sublime Text's Goto Definition in side-by-side key bindings so the side-by-side is in a group instead of a tab.**
+**This plugin overrides Sublime Text's Goto Definition side-by-side key binding so that the side-by-side is in a group instead of a tab.**

 ## Installation